propreau/zwicker/README.md

 # Zwicker

 The dataset contains training and test data used to verify the authorship of the anti-heretical treatise Refutatio errorum.
+The data has been compiled and published in the Academy of Finland consortium PROPREAU, funding decision 293024.

 Dataset authors: